roomate/Chess-and-Tic-Tac-Toe/README.md

 not managed correctly, the stack will be very quickly saturated, making the computer have a really bad time after two or three turns.
 The skeleton of the algorithm is the same than for the Tic-Tac-Toe implementation, the functions in details are more diverse and intricate though since the game is much richer overall.

-Below an illustration of a part of a game.
+Below an illustration of a game.
 This is CvC mode, and the MinMax's tree has a depth of 3 stages.

 ![](Chess/img/ezgif.com-animated-gif-maker.gif)